FERPA: Family Educational Rights and Privacy Act

 - Information the school has designated as “directory information” if applicable requirements under § 99.37 are met. (§ 99.31(a)(11))

 Marymount Manhattan College may release directory/public information without a student’s consent.
-Marymount Manhattan College has identified the following as directory information: student’s name, Home address, telephone/cell number, MMC e-mail, academic program, degree, majors, minors, concentration, anticipated date of graduation, academic level (classification), current enrollment status (full, half, part-time, etc.), dates of attendance, degree received, previous attended institutions attended , and participation in college recognized activities and sports.
+Marymount Manhattan College has identified the following as directory information: student’s name, home address, telephone/cell number, MMC e-mail, academic program, degree, majors, minors, concentration, anticipated date of graduation, academic level (classification), current enrollment status (full, half, part-time, etc.), dates of attendance, degree received, previously attended institutions attended, and participation in college recognized activities and sports.

-You may request to restrict the disclosure of directory information by filing “Request to Restrict Directory Information” form.
-The form can be downloaded from the following link: http://www.mmm.edu/offices/center-for-student-services/forms-and-publications.php
+You may request to restrict the disclosure of directory information by filing the “Request to Restrict Directory Information” form.
+The form can be downloaded here.

 For more specific details about FERPA, you may view Marymount Manhattan FERPA policy or on the U.S. Department of Education’s Family Policy Compliance Office (FPCO)website.